 - Get admitted to a good table tennis academy.

 - Develop the basic skills in table tennis.
-This is the most important phase for a beginner to equip with the right kind of techniques from where he/ she can step forward to the advanced skills of table tennis.
+Work on the four fundamental table tennis shots.
+This is the most important phase for a beginner to be equipped with the right kind of techniques from where he/ she can step forward to the advanced skills of table tennis.

 - Practice for 2 – 3 hours on a daily basis.